Pros & Cons of Consolidating Your 401(k)

 People may benefit from consolidating their 401(k) accounts into their current 401(k) or into a Traditional IRA, if for no other reason than to consolidate their money under one roof.

-It can be hard to manage a bunch of different accounts at different institutions, and may only get harder as we progress through our careers and end up with even more 401(k) accounts.
+It can be hard to manage a bunch of different accounts at different institutions, and may only get harder as individuals progress through their careers and end up with even more 401(k) accounts.

 In general, a Traditional IRA can provide more flexibility and investing options than a 401(k).
 It means that you’ll be managing two accounts, yes, but it might be worth it to keep a Traditional IRA as a home base to roll all old 401(k) accounts into over time.

 When you open an IRA, you’ll want to find a bank or financial institution that meets your needs.
-Many investors prefer to institutions where they will not be charged with unnecessary fees and have access to a myriad of low-cost investing options such as index funds.
+Many investors prefer institutions where they will not be charged with unnecessary fees and have access to low-cost investing options.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.